 What is Love?
 Through a diverse selection of works from authors such as St. Francis, Dante, Petrarch, Boccaccio, Lorenzo de' Medici, Pietro Aretino, Gaspara Stampa, and Veronica Franco, students will examine the nature of love from a variety of perspectives.
 From the spirituality of religion to the physicality of desire and attraction, this course will confront topics such as the medieval and Renaissance ideas of love (courtly love, the Dolce Stil Novo, and love sickness), theological notions of love (charity), different expressions of love (heterosexuality, same-sex attraction and polyamory), and transgressive types of love (lust, adultery, and prostitution).
 This course is taught in Italian.
 Prerequisites: 231 and 232, or permission of the instructor.
-This course fulfills the DIV I. b. distribution requirement.
 Offered every year.

 ITAL 400 Boccaccio's "Decameron"

 This course will focus on Boccaccio's Decameron with a critical eye on the construction of the text and the stylistic complexity of the individual novelle.
 Students will be guided to study the use of rhetoric as a means of empowerment from a variety of perspectives.
 The course will culminate in a research project of interdisciplinary nature that reflects each student’s personal interests.